cngvl/react-book-reviews/README.md

 <br>
 This year, I've made it a personal goal of mine to start reading some more books, most of which are meant to improve myself, through building better habits or just building overall confidence.
 While reading, I often make small notes and highlights with nowhere to showcase them, so I thought I'd use this project as a way to save, and showcase some of the parts I thought were particularly interesting and worth sharing.

+EDIT: I will be scrapping the idea to somehow export highlighted notes from my Kindle as this is probably a big task for something I wanted to be a quick project.
+I will likely revisit this idea after getting some more practice and research about how data is stored in my Kindle sometime in the far future.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).